codex-storage/codex-docs/learn/quick-start.md

 ### Run Codex

- Currently, we can run Codex in two modes
+ Currently, we can run Codex in two modes:
  - **Client node** - you can upload/download files and purchase storage
  - **Storage node** - you can sell your local storage

- For quick start we will run Codex client node as an easiest way and if you would like to run a storage node please follow [Run Codex](/learn/run) and [Codex Testnet](/networks/testnet) guides.
+ For quick start we will run a Codex client node as an easy way to get started.
+If you would like to run a storage node please follow [Run Codex](/learn/run) and [Codex Testnet](/networks/testnet) guides.

  1. Run Codex client node
     ```shell